 With some big name companies trading at over $1,000 per share nowadays, investors with less cash to pour into their portfolios are often intrigued by the potential of penny stocks, which are also referred to as over-the-counter or OTC stocks.
 As the name implies, these stocks are super cheap, typically trading at less than $1.00 per share (though the SEC defines penny stocks as those trading below $5.00 per share).

-On the surface, investing in penny stocks seems reasonable: you can accumulate many shares without breaking the bank and a share price increase of just a dime or quarter’s worth could effectively double or triple your initial investment’s value, depending on how much you originally paid per share.
+On the surface, investing in small value stocks seems reasonable: you can accumulate many shares without breaking the bank and a share price increase of just a dime or quarter’s worth could effectively double or triple your initial investment’s value, depending on how much you originally paid per share.

 However, when we dig deeper into penny stocks, some serious problems arise.
 They’re volatile, high-risk, highly speculative and generally don’t add much value to your portfolio.
 To unpack this, let’s examine the 5 main reasons why penny stocks just aren’t worth your time and money.